fontforge/designwithfontforge.com/en-US/When_Things_Go_Wrong_With_Fontforge_Itself.md

 title: When Things Go Wrong With FontForge Itself
 ---

-FontForge is developed on Github.
+FontForge is developed on GitHub.
-The FontForge team uses Github Issues to discuss problems, errors and ideas for improvements, and then someone develops a solution and proposes it as a _Pull Request_.
+The FontForge team uses GitHub Issues to discuss problems, errors and ideas for improvements, and then someone develops a solution and proposes it as a _Pull Request_.

-To learn more about Github, check out [Good Resources for Learning Git and GitHub](https://help.github.com/articles/good-resources-for-learning-git-and-github/).
+To learn more about GitHub, check out [Good Resources for Learning Git and GitHub](https://help.github.com/articles/good-resources-for-learning-git-and-github/).

 ## Paying for Support